All Episodes

 That's where I spent a good portion of my adult life.

-All right, we're going, we're going down the street here, right?
+We're going down the street here, right?

 All right.

-So you know the federal courthouse is all the way down the street there.
+So, you know, the federal courthouse is all the way down the street there.

 Y'all want to see how fucking close Mexico is?